 Having lived in Germany, I try to keep my German cooking as authentic as possible.
-These lovely lebkuchen are a culinary Christmas custom.—Cathty Lemmon, Helena, Montana
+This lovely lebkuchen recipe is a culinary Christmas custom. —Cathy Lemmon, Quinlan, Texas

 - 1 cup plus 2 tablespoons all-purpose flour

 - Dash salt

 - 1/4 cup sugar